mesonbuild/meson/docs/markdown/Creating-releases.md

 So with `--no-tests` you can tell Meson "Do not build and test generated packages.".

+## Run the build and test with custom configurations

+The `meson dist` comand accepts arbitrary arguments after `--`, which will be forwarded to `meson setup` when invoking the build and test step of the generated packages.
+It can be used to perform a distcheck for specific configurations.

 ## Use `--allow-dirty` to override error when git repository contains uncommitted changes

 *Since 0.62.0* Instead of emitting a warning when a repository contains